spheronFdn/sdk/examples/storage-encryption/README.md

 - All the code is in the `./src/encrypt.js` file.
 To encrypt the data, run `npm run encrypt <filePath> <bucketName> <spheronToken> <walletPrivateKey>`.
 Replace the values with yours.
   - `filePath` the path to the file you want to encrypt
   - `bucketName` the bucket name to which you want to upload data.
   - `spheronToken` your Spheron API token.
-Make sure to use a token for the web-app organization.
+Make sure to use a token for the storage organization.
   - `walletPrivateKey` your wallet private key.
 - In the console you will get the upload response.